swcarpentry/hg-novice/pages/01-backup.md

 I results/b.out
 ~~~

-#### Challenges
+> ## FIXME {.challenge}
+>

-1. Create a new Mercurial repository on your computer called `bio`.
+> Create a new Mercurial repository on your computer called `bio`.
-    Write a three-line biography for yourself in a file called `me.txt`,
+> Write a three-line biography for yourself in a file called `me.txt`,
-    commit your changes,
+> commit your changes,
-    then modify one line and add a fourth and display the differences
+> then modify one line and add a fourth and display the differences
-    between its updated state and its original state.
+> between its updated state and its original state.